Discrimination in housing

-Certain criteria should not be used to select a tenant, as they are discriminatory:
+Certain criteria should not be used to select a tenant.
+These are the following reasons:

 • Origin